-In this section, we give a structural overview of our robot control application along with experimental results obtained from our evaluation.
+In this chapter, we give the structural overview of our robot control application along with experimental results obtained from our evaluation.
 Based on the result, we proceed to verify if our application meet its real-time constraints.

-A. Robot controller overview
+7.1 Robot controller overview

-As mentioned in introduction, we adapted some open source application codes written for EyeBot controller.
-Specifically, the source code of Bally2 [1], an experimental real life self balancing robot, is adapted as runnable tasks on μ C/OS-II.
+As mentioned in Section 1, for our robot controller application, we adapted open source application code written for EyeBot controller.
+Specifically, the source code of Bally2 [1], an experimental real life self balancing robot, is adapted as runnable tasks on top of $\mu$ C/OS-II kernel.
 To realize our application scenario, we augmented Bally2 with an obstacle detection program written for Eyebot.
-We also wrote some additional codes, such as low level drivers, to port the programs to our particular hardware board.
+We also wrote some additional codes, such as low level drivers, to port the programs to our APF28-Dev hardware board.

-Our robot controller consists of 3 main tasks and 4 ISRs.
-The function of each task or ISR is briefly described in Table II.
-The size and code complexity of each task is given in Table III.
-Both balance and navigation are periodic tasks running at 50Hz and 20Hz respectively. remote task is sporadic and blocked on a semaphore released by infrared_isr.
+Our robot controller consists of 3 main tasks and 4 interrupt service routines (ISRs).
+The function of each task or ISR is briefly described in Table 7.1.
+The size and code complexity of each task is given in Table 7.2.
+Both balance and navigation are periodic tasks running at 50Hz and 20Hz respectively. remote task is sporadic and blocked on a semaphore released by infrared\isr.

-tick_isr is an ISR servicing periodic interrupt due to OS tick. gyro_isr, inclino_isr and infrared_isr are ISRs servicing interrupts generated from gyroscope, inclinometer and infrared sensor respectively.
-These are sporadic interrupts generated when there are new sensor readings.
+tick\isr is an ISR servicing periodic interrupt due to OS tick. gyro\isr, inclino\isr and infrared\isr are ISRs servicing interrupts generated from gyroscope, inclinometer and infrared sensor respectively.
+These are spo-radic interrupts generated when there are new sensor readings.
 As we are only interested in finding the WCRT of tasks, we assume a worst case scenario where sporadic interrupts always arrive at its minimum interarrival time.
-In the case of our application, gyro_isr, inclino_isr and infrared_isr all arrive at a rate of 1Khz.
+In the case of our application, we assume that gyro\isr, inclino\isr and infrared\isr all arrive at a rate of 1Khz.

-Task/ISR Priority Description balance 4 Calculation to keep balance using input from gyroscope and inclinometer. navigation 6 Auto navigate to destination while avoiding obstacles. remote 5 Receive remote command via infrared. tick_isr - Periodic OS tick. gyro_isr - Process interrupt from gyroscope. inclino_isr - Process interrupt from inclinometer. infrared_isr - Process interrupt from infrared sensor.
+Task/ISR Priority Description balance 4 Calculation to keep balance using input (highest) from gyroscope and inclinometer. navigation 6 Auto navigate to destination while (lowest) avoiding obstacles. remote 5 Receive remote command via infrared. tick_isr - Periodic OS tick. gyro_isr - Process interrupt from gyroscope. inclino_isr - Process interrupt from inclinometer. infrared_isr - Process interrupt from infrared sensor.

-TABLE II: Tasks and ISRs in our system.
-Lower priority value means higher priority. (μ C/OS-II reserves 4 lowest priorities)
+Table 7.1: Tasks and ISRs in our system.
+Lower priority value means higher priority. ( $\mu$ C/OS-II reserves 4 lowest priorities)

-Task Number of instructions Number of basic blocks Number of loops Number of system calls
+Task Number of Number of Number of Number of

+instructions basic blocks loops system calls

 balance 6914 1403 6 3

 navigation 3899 496 11 7

 remote 239 43 2 3

-TABLE III: Code complexity of robot controller tasks
+Table 7.2: Code complexity of robot controller tasks

-B. Issues and assumptions
+7.2 Issues and assumptions

-One of the implementation issues for our robot controller application is that $\mu C/OS$ -II does not have out of the box support for strictly periodic tasks.
-For a task to always run at some interval, $\mu C/OS$ -II only provides OSTimeDly system call which delays execution of a task by a specified number of ticks.
+One of the implementation issues for our robot controller application is that $\mu C/OS-II$ does not have out of the box support for strictly periodic tasks.
+For a task to always run at some interval, $\mu C/OS-II$ only provides OSTimeDly system call which delays execution of a task by a specified number of ticks.
 The system call does not take into account the execution time of the task and may result in a task running at irregular periods.
 Instead of delaying a task by its period, we have to delay it by the difference between its period and the execution time of the current invocation of the task.

-Currently, our analysis tool does not handle task with dynamic priority.
+Currently, our analysis tool does not handle tasks with dynamic priorities.
 Thus, we do not allow $\mu C/OS-II$ to change task priority in runtime and we ensure that there is no scenario in which priority inversion may happen.

-C. WCET analysis result
+7.3 WCET analysis result